-Shopify’s Adnabu is a backup solution for business accounts.
+Shopify’s Goshu is a backup solution for business accounts.
 You may back up and restore your whole site with our software in just one click.

 We also offer safe cloud storage so you don’t have to worry about losing any of your information again!

-The Adnabu Backup and Restore App allows these businesses to back up their data in case something goes wrong with their shop, such as someone accidentally deleting it or maliciously modifying it!
+The Goshu Backup and Restore App allows these businesses to back up their data in case something goes wrong with their shop, such as someone accidentally deleting it or maliciously modifying it!

-You can restore what was erased when: With a full account backup like AdNabu Backup and Restore App, you may recover your data if it is stolen or destroyed.
+You can restore what was erased when: With a full account backup like Goshu Backup and Restore App, you may recover your data if it is stolen or destroyed.

 - You visited your site and discovered that a blog post or product you wanted to keep was accidentally deleted.

 - Someone with access to your store makes unauthorized modifications.

 - A bug in a 3rd-party software program that has been installed in your Shopify business is causing problems.
 The fix you developed didn’t solve the problem.

 - You add a missing column to your Shopify store’s CSV file after importing it from another platform.